storj/design-docs/20240808-custom-limit-email-notifications.md

 ### Rollout

 After we verify the emails work as intended in QA, we simply need to turn the feature on in production.

+After the feature is turned on in production, we can change the feature to be enabled by default.

 ### Rollback